POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ## Citation
-StudioGAN is established for the following research project.
+StudioGAN is established for the following research projects.
 Please cite our work if you use StudioGAN.
 ```bib
 @inproceedings{kang2020ContraGAN,
   title   = {{ContraGAN: Contrastive Learning for Conditional Image Generation}},